 The penalties of being charged with any class of misdemeanor assault in Arizona can be tough, which is why it is important to seek legal advice from a Phoenix assault attorney at Stewart Law Group during the process.
+A criminal defense attorney in Phoenix will help you reach your legal goals.

 Thousands of assault arrests occur every year in Arizona.
 A person commits assault when they “intentionally, knowingly or recklessly cause any physical injury to another person,” or place a person in harm’s way.
 Assault charges do not involve weapons, as the addition of a weapon upgrades the charge to aggravated assault.